-Since 1998, Cousins Properties Incorporated has demonstrated its commitment to education (K-12) through Partners in Education programs.
-These programs provide unique opportunities for each Avenue property to distinguish itself within the market while fostering strong community relations.
+Since 1998, The Avenue has demonstrated its commitment to education (K-12) through Partners in Education programs.
+These programs provide unique opportunities for each of The Avenue properties to distinguish itself within the market while fostering strong community relations.
 Partners are defined at the local level and programs are developed to meet the specific needs of the trade area.

-Ongoing initiatives include Teacher Appreciation Gift Bags, Teacher of the Year, Student Art Shows and Holiday Performances.
+Ongoing initiatives include Teacher Appreciation Gift Bags, Teacher of the Year, charitable shopping events and holiday performances.
 Past property-specific program highlights include:

 - Inspired by the TLC show What Not to Wear, high school fashion marketing students and The Avenue worked together to award two deserving teachers a $1,000 makeover package